trow-land/Apple-Counter/README.md

 ## Dataset

 The dataset used for both methods consists of images with apples on trees.
-The results demonstrate a significant difference in accuracy between conventional and machine learning-based methods, with the YOLO object detection model proving to be the most accurate.
+The dataset can be downloaded at [website](https://rsn.umn.edu/projects/orchard-monitoring/minneapple) and more information can be found at [GitHub}(https://github.com/nicolaihaeni/MinneApple) and [Paper](https://arxiv.org/abs/1909.06441)

 ## Repository Structure